-Erik Trinidad is an award-winning freelance travel + food lifestyle journalist and video creator.
-With roots in backpacking, his decades-long passion for traveling the seven continents—and creating travel content—has led him to produce both video and written content for National Geographic Travel, Fodor’s Travel, and Lonely Planet.
-He’s been a guest travel correspondent for The Weather Channel, and worked on the 2024 and 2025 editions of the Fodor’s Travel New York City Guidebook.
+Erik Trinidad is an award-winning freelance travel + food lifestyle journalist and video content producer/creator.
+With his roots in backpacking and blogging on his acclaimed travelogue, “The Global Trip,” his decades-long passion for traveling the seven continents—and creating travel content—has led him to produce both video and written content for National Geographic Travel, Fodor’s Travel, and Lonely Planet.
+He’s been a guest travel correspondent for The Weather Channel, and worked on the 2024, 2025, and 2026 editions of the Fodor’s Travel New York City Guidebook.

-Independently, he’s combined the multitude of his talents to create and produce two travel web series.
-Working with gear brands, he created “Car Glamping,” a how-to on elevated car camping, featured in his piece for Newsweek.
-“Plausibly Ridiculous” is his award-winning, offbeat web show in which travel meets science, asking “questions about the world you didn’t even know you had.”
-Some episodes have been featured online by National Geographic, and on the Discovery Science Channel’s video round-up television show, Outrageous Acts of Science.
-Additionally, several of his offbeat, quickly-edited 60-second travel videos have appeared on the nationally-syndicated viral video round-up TV show, Right This Minute.
+Independently, Erik has produced two travel web series.
+With an SUV he acquired during the pandemic, he created Car Glamping, a how-to on elevated car camping, featured in his piece for Newsweek.
+Plausibly Ridiculous is his award-winning, offbeat web show in which travel meets science, asking “questions about the world you didn’t even know you had.”
+Some episodes have been featured online by National Geographic, and on the Discovery Science Channel’s video round-up television show, Outrageous Acts of Science

 Outside of producing travel or food content, Erik’s talents as a motion graphics designer and video editor have contributed to three Times Square billboards, on-air promos for Al Jazeera America, and countless advertising campaigns for ad agencies, with clients that have included Levi’s, Apple, Nintendo, Kraft, Samsung, Airbus, and American Express.